bill-shuzhou-liu/translator/README.md

-The python code to auto detect the language and transalte it to English
+Auto detect the language and transalte it to another language

 # install
 ```